voidauth/voidauth/README.md

 ## Disclaimer

-I am not a security researcher or expert, just a developer unsatisfied with the difficult onboarding process of existing self-hosted auth solutions.
-Use at your own risk.
+I am not a security researcher or expert, use at your own risk.

 ## Credits